-Procedures: Participants should be seated in two rows facing each other.
+Procedures: Participants should be seated in a circle or in some other way that they can see one another.
 They will only be told that they are going to play "The Pen Game."
 But the rules of the game will not be explained to them.
 Step 1 may not need more than 5 minutes, Steps 2 and 3 however, require at least 15 minutes each.
 Step 4 should be given ample time for full critical discussion and reaction.

 Sequence: Step 1.
-The facilitator will act uncharacteristically arbitrary and dictatorial, dividing the group in two groups of equal numbers.
-Perhaps even reprimand someone for taking the wrong side, without explaining why it is" wrong."
-Begin the game by passing the pen to one of the participants.
-By pointing and nodding the head, encourage the first person to pass the pen on.
-At some point, suddenly say the pen recipient has made error and the pen goes to the other team.
+Randomly select someone (we will call, "the initiator") from the middle and ask him/her to begin the game by passing a pen to the person seated next to the initiator.
 The facilitator must watch closely how, to whom and in which direction the initiator passes the pen.
+The facilitator suddenly announces that the initiator has made a mistake.
 The mistake identified by the facilitator can possibly be the initiator's using the left hand instead of the right or passing it to the person on the initiator's right instead of the left; or passing the pen with its cap off, or whatever oddities the facilitator has observed.
 Again, with no explanation, the facilitator should ask the person to whom the pen has been passed to continue the game.
-After the second or third pass. the facilitator will likewise announce another mistake: perhaps passing the pen to a person of the opposite sex, or to a person wearing a ring, or to someone with grey hair; and so on.
-This way the game can be continued until finally the pen has gone through both teams.
+After the second or third pass, the facilitator will likewise announce another mistake: perhaps passing the pen to a person of the opposite sex, or to a person wearing a ring, or to someone with grey hair; and so on.
+This way the game can be continued until finally the pen reaches back to the initiator.
 In the process, many persons have been found at fault.